 Once you go into the bathing area you need to wash yourself thoroughly at one of the little washing stations before heading into the pools.

 It's worth noticing that some places also ban people with tattoos, essentially to stop Yakuza going there.
 I'm sure that if you had a little tattoo it would be fine, but people with large tattoos may have issues.

-When looking to go to an onsen, find one that actually uses hot spring water, rather than the sento places that typically just use heated tap water. about 10 years ago
+When looking to go to an onsen, find one that actually uses hot spring water, rather than the sento places that typically just use heated tap water. over 10 years ago

 Hot springs are without a doubt one of the best things to do in Japan - i won't repeat about the towels as what they said above is right.
 However tattoos are completely banned.
 If it is small enough to be covered by a band aid it is possible to get in, but some places will even reject that.
 However if you can get a private onsen (more expensive but sooo much nicer!) then the rules are a bit more flexible.